Last updated on June 7th, 2018 at 01:20 am

 I saw way to many people sitting down tying shoes during Iron Girl.
 I bought some Lock Laces from at the local triathlon shop.
 They are elastic laces with locks on the end.
 They make putting on your running shoes a breeze, you simply slip in your shoes and don’t have to worry about pulling laces tight, make bows and double knots.
 Shaves minutes off your transition.

 Whether you are new to triathlons, or you’ve been on the scene for a while, I’m sure these 6 triathlon hacks will help you out.
 If you try these and like them, let me know in a comment below.
 I’d like to hear from you.
-Also, pin it to Pinterest to save it for later or share it on Facebook to help me out.
+Also, pin it to Pinterest to save it for later or share it on Facebook.